Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 The Reality:

-Every day you delay costs $2,091+ in wealth transfer.
-Every month costs $12K-$15K in revenue destruction.
-Every year costs $150K+ in income and the ability to hire erosion.
+Every day you delay costs $2,091 or more in wealth transfer.
+Every month burns $12K–$15K in lost revenue.
+Every year destroys $150K+ in income and erodes your ability to hire.

-The best time to fix underpricing was at launch.
-The second-best time is the next 30 minutes.
+The best time to fix underpricing was at launch, and the second‑best time is the next 30 minutes, so run the Margin Defense Audit, pass all five gates, and stop the $2,091/day wealth transfer.

 Week 1: Margin Defense Audit completed, structural gaps identified